 “I will never forget the look of wonder and excitement the students had while we led them on an educational walk around Yosemite Valley,” Mirella told us.
 “I got to relive the moment I fell in love with Yosemite as their eyes lit up like mine did.”
 As the field trip wrapped up, “one particular student said something that turned my world upside down.
 Among all the shouts of ‘Thank you ranger,’ ‘Bye ranger,’ and ‘We’ll miss you,’ was a young voice that said, ‘Bye hero.’”

 As Mirella noted, Wilderness Education Center rangers and YLP participants, including Leslie, Lora and their fellow interns, wear many hats.
 While balancing roles as students, educators, mentees and mentors, they often have opportunities to inspire younger students through programs such as Every Kid in a Park and Adventure Risk Challenge.
-Along the way, they build skills for future roles, as research scientists, educators, ecologists or rangers, or, like Mirella, as Parks in Focus leaders who encourage kids to connect with nature in Yosemite and beyond.
+Along the way, they build skills for future roles, as research scientists, educators, ecologists, or, like Mirella, as Parks in Focus leaders who encourage kids to connect with nature in Yosemite and beyond.

 The fourth-grade voice that stuck in Mirella’s mind was spot-on.
 Thanks to your support, programs like YLP and the Wilderness Education Center help grow heroes for the natural world — heroes who can inspire a new generation of environmental stewards.
 Mirella was also featured in our spring/summer 2023 magazine, read the digital article here.